 - Allow a full month for major effects of baiting to be realised.

 See the wild dog fact sheet (PDF, 566KB) for more information.

-- Wild dog is a restricted invasive animal under the Biosecurity Act 2014.
+- The wild dog is a category 3, 4 and 6 restricted invasive animal under the Biosecurity Act 2014.

 - Contact the Customer Service Centre